 Reader magnets can be anything from additional info about the author to an exclusive behind-the-scenes interview.
 The goal here is capturing email addresses and marketing books to a bigger audience down the funnel.

-With marketing trends in 2020, authors saw success with paid advertising on book promotion sites like BookBub.
-On PublishDrive, indies buy placements in various channels like Bargain Booksy to reach tens of thousands of readers.
+This was a top book marketing trend in 2020.
+Authors saw success with paid advertising on book promotion sites like BookBub.
+On PublishDrive, indies buy book placements in various channels like Bargain Booksy to reach tens of thousands of readers.

 Facebook and Amazon advertising reap enormous benefits when done right.
 Before spending anything, know how much you want to invest.
 (We mention free book promotion options further down.)
 With Facebook ads, your budget can be as low as $10 a month.
 On Amazon, as low as $1.